vigneshavm/Interview-questions/NodejsV1.md

 * Open `http://localhost:3000` in two browser tabs.
 * Type a message and send.
 * You’ll see real-time messages on both tabs!

+## Prevent abusive network calls in an API

+I follow a **multi-layered approach**:

+1. **Rate Limiting & Throttling** – I apply limits per IP, per user, or per token to stop spamming.
+This can be done at the API Gateway, with Nginx, or using libraries like *express-rate-limit* in Node.js.

+2. **Authentication & Authorization** – Every API call is authenticated using JWT or OAuth, and role-based authorization ensures that only permitted users can access sensitive endpoints.

+3. **Input Validation & Payload Control** – I validate and sanitize inputs with Joi or Zod, and I restrict payload sizes to prevent unnecessary large requests.

+4. **Caching & Idempotency** – I use caching for frequently requested data and idempotency keys for POST calls, which avoids duplicate processing from repeated requests.

+5. **Infrastructure Protections** – At the Nginx or WAF layer, I enforce request limits, block suspicious User-Agents, and use AWS WAF to filter out injection attacks or DDoS patterns.

+6. **Monitoring & Alerts** – I continuously log and monitor traffic with CloudWatch or ELK, and set up anomaly detection with tools like GuardDuty or Fail2Ban to automatically respond to abusive patterns.

+By combining these layers — **API design, infrastructure controls, and monitoring** — I can effectively prevent abusive and unnecessary network calls.”

+---